guided walks logo

 A new church of the same dedication, designed by the prolific Chester architect Thomas Harrison (no relation to James), was erected soon after close to the Castle, but this, too, was demolished during the 1960s to make way for a traffic island as part of the Inner Ring Road.

-Chester's ancient circuit of walls and gates are constantly monitored by the City Council for damage and movement.
+Chester's ancient circuit of walls and gates are constantly monitored by its city council for damage and movement.
 In the Spring of 2000, it was noticed that the parapet of the Bridgegate- a section of which had previously been pushed to the street by vandals- had experienced some weakening and the spandrel of the arch had started to move outwards.
 Consequently, a £40,000 programme of repairs was undertaken involving the insertion of 38 stainless steel rods through the structure and 16 horizontal rods drilled through the parapet.
 So carefully was the work done that no trace of the radical repairs are visible to the casual observer.

 And now it is time to rejoin the wall and amble on towards Chester Castle...

-Curiousities from Chester's History no. 18
+Curiosities from Chester's History no. 18

 Top of Page | Site Index | Site Front Door | Chester Stroll Introduction | Bridgegate I | Chester Castle